emqx/blog/en/202103/verifying-kuiper-stream-processing-with-mqtt-x.md

 ## Summary

-This article completes an easy tutorial on using the MQTT X client to verify the function of Kuiper stream processing.
+This article completes an easy tutorial on using the MQTTX client to verify the function of Kuiper stream processing.
 Kuiper can be used in various IoT edge scenarios.
 The system response speed can be improved, network bandwidth costs and storage costs can be saved, and system security can be improved via the processing of Kuiper at the edge.

 In addition to the MQTT Source and MQTT Sink exemplified in the article, Kuiper has many diverse Source and Sink configurations built in and includes the ability to integrate with EdgeX Foundry, KubeEdge, EMQX Edge, etc. Rule SQL also support for 60+ common functions, provide extension points available to extend custom functions.
 A powerful plugin system is provided that is highly extensible.